 The multi purpose 4 in 1 board (DSMX RX, main & tail ESC's, mixer, and 3 axis stabilization) is now up in front of the motor instead of behind the mast.
 The main motor is now offset to the left side of the mast to make room for the elevator (cyclic pitch) servo.

-LiPo battery removal is now accessed from the front instead of the rear and it looks like it will be fairly easy to hack the battery tray to fit slightly larger capacity 1S LiPo's as so many of us did with the original 120SR for longer flight times.
+LiPo battery removal is accessed from the rear and it looks like it will be fairly easy to hack the battery tray to fit slightly larger capacity 1S LiPo's as so many of us did with the original 120SR for longer flight times.

-Flight times on the 120S by the way average around 5 to 6 minutes depending on how aggressively you fly and how kind you want to be to your LiPo's.
+Flight times on the 120S2 by the way average around 4 to 6 minutes depending on how aggressively you fly and how kind you want to be to your LiPo's.

 Speaking of the LiPo battery.
-This Blade 120S uses the same 1S 500 mAh pack the original SR version did.
+This Blade 120S2 uses the same 1S 500 mAh pack the original SR version did.
 What is different however is the charger that comes with it.

 No more Celectra charger with wall wart.